‘I want to feel safe’: Ukraine youth orchestra now refugees

 But the instrument has remained silent since the start of Russia’s invasion of her country.
 “I didn’t want to play so I could hear the sirens and we could go to the bomb shelter,” the 20-year-old Sherbina said.

-She is among the more than 1.5 million people who have fled Ukraine in what the United Nations calls Europe’s fastest-growing refugee crisis since World War II.
+She is among the more than 1.7 million people who have fled Ukraine in what the United Nations calls Europe’s fastest-growing refugee crisis since World War II.
+The number is up from 1.5 million on Sunday, the U.N. refugee agency said.

 Sherbina spoke to The Associated Press at a train station in Hungary, one of dozens of musicians with the Youth Symphony Orchestra of Ukraine who are now refugees.
 But that wasn’t the end of their journey.
 They were on their way to Slovenia as part of a joint evacuation mission with a Slovenian orchestra.